deniszholob/angular-files-generator/README.md

 While the default ng or nx generator is great, this allows you to customize your new generated files to fit your workflow without having to delete or add repetitively to the generated files.

+Furthermore, with custom templates, you can use this with any other language!

 ## Support Me

 If you find the extension or the source code useful, consider: